 4.4 Interface for tool keeper

-The tool keeper can check the process of the service, accept a task and do all the on site work when connected to the server.
+The tool keeper can check the process of the service, accept a task and do all the on-site work when connected to the server.

 Login from the same page with an keeper account.